NiloGregginz33/QMGRExperiments/README.md

 I began by investigating whether injected properties like charge and spin remain encoded in idealized Hawking radiation.
 That black-hole‑inspired work quickly evolved into a broader investigation of how spacetime can emerge from quantum entanglement.
 Using the AWSFactory scripts, I have demonstrated these "geometry from entanglement" effects on real AWS Braket hardware.
 Feedback on the methodology and results is welcome—these preliminary experiments on real quantum hardware suggest behavior consistent with holographic models, though they have not yet been formally peer reviewed yet.
 Hardware-based results were obtained prior to repository optimization for local testing.
 Final repo structure maintains AWS execution compatibility, though recent edits were locally validated due to hardware cost constraints.

-These circuits run without anomalies on readily accessible quantum hardware, reproducing Leonard Susskind’s predictions for information preservation.
+These circuits run without anomalies on readily accessible quantum hardware, reproducing Leonard Susskind's predictions for information preservation.
 More importantly, they reveal emergent spacetime behavior consistent with holographic models—something I was able to visualize directly using the AWSFactory tools.

 Then,